umbraco/UmbracoDocs/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/configuration.md

 ## Mode

-The Rich Text Editor comes in three different modes: Classic, Inline and Distraction Free.
+The Rich Text Editor comes in two different modes: Classic and Inline.

 ### Classic